22 Most Beautiful Lakes in Quebec

 5. Lake Témiscouata

 This lake is known for its beautiful scenery and recreational activities.
-There are dozens of species of wildlife, fish, and birds that reside here.
-If you’re lucky, you may also witness preying birds, like the Bald Eagle, in action.
+There are around 20 species of fish and 150 species of birds that reside in Lake Témiscouata National Park.
+If you’re lucky, you may also witness birds of prey, like the Bald Eagle, in action.
 There are many ancient historical sites to explore near Lake Témiscouata.

-The region also offers cycling paths, golf courses, and hiking trails.
-It is also known for ice fishing and cross-country skiing in the winter.
+The region has scenic cycling paths, golf courses, and hiking trails.
+In the winter, you can go ice fishing, snowshoeing, and cross-country skiing.

 6. Lake Blue Sea

-The serene atmosphere at Lake Blue Sea is one-of-a-kind.
-The best time for a swim or pleasant picnic is in the morning when the sun has its most enjoyable shine.
+Blue Sea Lake has a serene quality.
+The best time for a swim or pleasant picnic is in the morning when the sun shines on the water.

 7. Magog Lake